ibm-cloud-docs/openwhisk/openwhisk_actions.md

   A call to `reject()` can be used to reject the Promise and signal that the activation completes abnormally.

-2. Run the following commands to create the Action and invoke it.
+2. Run the following commands to create the action and invoke it.

-  Create an Action called **asyncAction**:
+  Create an action called **asyncAction**:
   ```
   ibmcloud wsk action create asyncAction asyncAction.js
   ```
   {: pre}

-  Invoke the Action:
+  Invoke the action:
   ```
   ibmcloud wsk action invoke --result asyncAction
   ```
   {: pre}

-  **Output:**
+  Example output:
   ```
   {
       "done": true